ResonantDevotion/TeamProfileGenerator/README.md

 An app that gathers information about employees and displays the infomation in a HTML webpage.

 # Description
-This was a project designed to asses and develop our skills in object-oriented programming,test-driven development, javascript, ES6 and node.
-It had two major components, deconstructing tests and writing the corresponding code, and using inquirer to interactively seek user input, collate and manipukate data, and then create a file, selective displaying the data on a pre-formatted template.
-The problem that this application solves is the ability to access is chosen employee data and contacts.
+This was a project designed to asses and develop our skills in object-oriented programming, test-driven development, javascript, ES6 and node.
+It had two major components, deconstructing tests and writing the corresponding code, and using inquirer to interactively seek user input, collate and manipulate data, and then create a file, selective displaying the data on a pre-formatted template.
+The problem that this application solves is the ability to access chosen employee data and contacts in an easy-to-read team webpage.
+This was challenging for me as I struggled a lot with the syntax, and the nested functions, however by the end of the project I was better able to understand the logic behind it this is shown in the comments.

 # User Story
 AS A manager